mozamimy/tumbrabbit/README.md

 # Tumbrabbit

-A Tumblr client designed for rabitts :rabbit2:
+A Tumblr client designed for rabbits :rabbit2:

 This software is under heavy development.